araatikainen/traffic-condition/README.md

 # Traffic condition checker

+## Introduction
-Our app displays driving conditions in various spots, using weather and road data, fetched from FMI and Digitraffic APIs.
+Simple traffic condition checker app that displays driving conditions in various spots, using weather and road data, fetched from FMI and Digitraffic APIs.
+Group project of three for software design course.
+MVC design pattern implemented with java.
+My responsibilities were implementing model and planning the MVC implementation.
+I wrote weatherApi.java, Model.java and part of digiTrafficExtractor.java

 ## Installation